HEnquist/camilladsp/README.md

 ### IIR
 IIR filters are Biquad filters.
-CamillaDSP can calculate the coefficients for a number of standard filter, or you can provide the coefficients directly.
+CamillaDSP can calculate the coefficients for a number of standard filters, or you can provide the coefficients directly.
 Examples:
 ```
 filters: